vijayraavi/architecture-center/docs/guide/design-principles/index.md

 ## Build for the needs of business

-**Every design decision must be justified by a business requirement.** This design principle may seem obvious, but it's crucial to keep in mind when designing a solution.
+**Every design decision must be justified by a business requirement.** This design principle may seem obvious, but it's crucial to keep in mind.
 Do you anticipate millions of users, or a few thousand?
-Is a one hour application outage acceptable?
+Is an hour of application downtime acceptable?
 Do you expect large bursts in traffic, or a very predictable workload?
 Ultimately, every design decision must be justified by a business requirement.

 ### Recommendations